apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mysql/cluster-management/create-and-connect-a-mysql-cluster.md

 The cluster creation command is simply `kbcli cluster create`.
 Further, you are recommended to create a cluster with specified class and customize your cluster settings as demanded.

-Create a cluster with specified class,you can use `--set` flag and specify your requirement.
+To create a cluster with specified class, you can use `--set` flag and specify your requirement.

 1. View and select a class for this cluster.